Raleigh Attorneys Defend Clients Against Larceny Charges

 - Any theft from someone’s person

-- Theft of firearms or of explosive or incendiary devices or substances
+- Theft of firearms, explosives, or incendiary devices or substances

 - Theft of papers from the North Carolina archives

-Theft crimes may be treated more severely depending on the value of the property stolen and the circumstances.
-For instance, theft by deception is considered a more serious felony if the property stolen is worth $100,000 or more.
+Fraud, or theft by deception, is considered a more serious felony if the property stolen is worth $100,000 or more.
 Receiving stolen property that you know or have reason to know was stolen can also be either a felony or a misdemeanor, depending on the value of the goods.
-Theft committed by burglary or by taking something from someone’s person is always a felony, no matter the value of the property stolen.

 Burglary vs. robbery

 Burglary, though often a means of stealing property, is not in itself theft.
 It is defined as entry into premises without permission with the intent to commit any felony.
 If the building is occupied by someone at the time, the burglary is a more serious crime.
 Burglary does not require the use of a weapon or a threat or violence to anyone.
 Robbery, on the other hand, is a form of theft that involves possessing, using or threatening to use force or a dangerous weapon in a way that threatens or endangers the life of a person.
 These crimes often overlap or are charged together.
 Our experienced attorneys are skilled at investigating the underlying facts and circumstances and determining the optimal defenses available to fight or reduce the charges.

 North Carolina generally classifies robberies based on the degree of force involved.
 The two basic types and their penalties are: